What if your symptoms are a sign of hormone imbalance?

 Healthy cells can carry your hormones where they need to go for processing.
 If they are too thick or wearing too many layers you won’t get enough to get to the destination.
 If they are thin or ghostly, they will die quickly.
 They will leave behind another free radical for disease to move in and grow along with the inflammation.

 When you have a great balance between (Na/K) Sodium to Potassium ratio leaving the flow in and out of cells in balance.
 This is when your cells have enough “staff members” to do the work.
 The two fatty lipid layers are like swinging doors.
-They are allowing the right amount of traffic of nutrients, oxygen, and toxins to function like a well-oiled machine.
-Your Hair Analysis results will show the ideal 2.50 ratio indicating no sign of inflammation.

-If your Na/K is imbalanced, you need to correct it for all cellular function to work optimally.
-It may be to your incoming nutrients, taking out the toxic trash, and eliminate contaminants.
+If your Na/K is imbalanced, you need to correct it for all cellular functions to work optimally.
+It may be to your incoming nutrients, take out the toxic trash, and eliminate contaminants.
 Some may be Endocrine Disruptive Chemicals.
-These outside chemicals are within pesticides, fire retardants, preservatives, etc. We have them around us or use them daily as they are suppressing or interrupting our hormones.

 How to improve the hormone imbalance, hormone availability, and process?

-- Support liver bile and practice detox modalities as 60% of T4 converts in the liver.
+• Support liver bile and practice detox modalities as 60% of T4 converts in the liver.

-. - Maintain blood sugar stability and levels.
+• Maintain blood sugar stability and levels.

-. - Optimal mineral balance is key.
+• Optimal mineral balance is key.
 Protein levels must be on point for transport.

-. - Have a thriving gut microbiome to reduce inflammation, 20% of T4 converts by it.
+• Have a thriving gut microbiome to reduce inflammation, 20% of T4 converts by it.

-. - Keep a normal adrenal function as burnout causes low blood sugar.
+• Keep a normal adrenal function as burnout causes low blood sugar.

-. - Balance essential fatty acids EPA/DHA with Omega 9’s to increase cell receptor sensitivities.
+• Balance essential fatty acids EPA/DHA with Omega 9’s to increase cell receptor sensitivities.

 Since we are made up of minerals, balancing them can improve or correct many of the symptoms.
 Sometimes I find just one mineral needed to convert a hormone can correct the cascade.
 It may not be a deficiency or excessive hormone, it may be a biochemical imbalance that began when you became mineral deficient.